 When entering into any agreement, a trustee of a trust needs to consider specific factors, including when entering into the documents for a debt finance transaction, whether as borrower, guarantor, security provider, or lender.
-In this article, special counsel Emma Donaghue highlights some key traps for trustees when it comes to finance documents.
+In this article, partner Emma Donaghue highlights some key traps for trustees when it comes to finance documents.

 Differences between a company and a trust

 There are some differences between a company and a trust which impact a finance transaction, including:

 - The assumptions a person is entitled to make about the company.
 Parties transacting with a trustee must be more informed about the processes and procedures the trustee must follow in entering the transaction.